Ieavemealone012/leafstrap/README.md

 > [!CAUTION]
-> The only official places to download Fishstrap are this GitHub repository and [fishstrap.app](https://www.fishstrap.app).
+> The only official places to download Leafstrap are this GitHub repository.
 Any other websites offering downloads or claiming to be us are not controlled by us.

 <p align="center">
     <img src="https://github.com/returnrqt/fishstrap/raw/main/Images/Bloxstrap-full-dark.png#gh-dark-mode-only" width="420">